 Throughout its history, FLC has acquired items affected by NAGPRA through donations, purchases and archaeological activities.
 In 2013, FLC transferred control of many of these items to the Hopi Tribe, including the remains of 91 individuals.
 FLC is continuing efforts to transfer control of objects and remains from collections in the Anthropology department and the Center of Southwest Studies.

-Some important accomplishments of the NAGPRA Committee in 2017-2018:
+Some accomplishments of the NAGPRA Committee 2017-2018:

 The National Park Service grant supports FLC’s work in documenting existing collections and consultation with potentially culturally affiliated Native American Tribal nations to determine the affiliation of NAGPRA items in its collections.